Engineering-Course/LIP_SSL/README.md

 4. Download the pre-trained model and put it into ssl/human/model/attention/.
 You can also refer [DeepLab](https://bitbucket.org/aquariusjay/deeplab-public-ver2) for more models.
 5. Set up your init.caffemodel before training and test.caffemodel before testing.
 You can simply use a soft link.
 6. The prototxt files for network config are saved in ssl/human/config
+7. In run_human.sh, you can set the value of RUN_TRAIN adn RUN_TEST to train or test the model.
-7. The computed features are saved in ssl/human/features.
+8. After you run TEST, the computed features will be saved in ssl/human/features.
 You can run the provided MATLAB script, show.m to generate visualizable results.
 Then you can run the Python script, test_human.py to evaluate the performance.